 Both techniques require you to know your target customer like your own mother.

 If you don’t know your own mother, sorry.

-Content writing and copywriting is only effective if you establish a problem that you can solve.
+Content writing and copywriting are only effective if you establish a problem that you can solve.

 Both also ask that you speak directly to your client.
 In the same way that you might have a one-to-one conversation.

 Why do you need both?

 Selling a product and attracting organic traffic are two different things.

 The writing style you use is determined by the pages of your website, the purpose of which can vary.